tweekmonster/luser/README.md

 ## Fallback lookup methods

-`os/user`'s functions are tried first and if they return an error indicating that `cgo` is required, it falls back to one of the following lookup methods:
+`os/user` functions are used when built with `cgo`.
+Otherwise, it falls back to one of the following lookup methods:

 | Method        | Used for                                                       |
 |---------------|----------------------------------------------------------------|